 During dredging operations, all data from the NexSens systems was sent in real-time to a PC running NexSens iChart software. iChart functioned as the centralized database for all incoming data.
 The software was also configured to send alarm notifications via email or SMS text message to quickly notify project members when turbidity levels exceeded a specified range.

-Data was also automatically posted by iChart to a NexSens WQData web datacenter.
-WQData provides an online interface for watching data in real time, analyzing it with advanced statistics tools, viewing project details, and collaborating via a built-in forum.
+Data was also automatically posted by iChart to a NexSens WQData LIVE web datacenter.
+WQData LIVE provides an online interface for watching data in real time, analyzing it with advanced statistics tools, viewing project details, and collaborating via a built-in forum.

 With this system in place, dredge operators were notified immediately of high turbidity levels and could slow down or alter the dredging operation until levels fell back within range.
 Additionally, the historical data can be tracked and correlated to dredge operations so that the consulting firm can improve upon future dredging operations.